passcod/caretaker/index.markdown

 overwhelmed by what seems like simple, enthusiastic feedback.
 That some quit open work, or even tech or the internet entirely.

-**The Caretaker System** is a systematised process for open software projects, which sits on top or alongside the project’s usual systems (it doesn’t replace or override others), designed to reduce burnout of maintainers as well as frustration of contributors and users.
+**The Caretaker System** is a restrained set of codified processes for open software projects, sat on top or alongside usual systems (they don’t replace or override others), designed to ease the life of maintainers with little time to consecrate or motivation to spend, while encouraging contributions to low-activity projects.

 ## Introduction